Mucephie/DORADO/README.rst

-Note: This disclaimer was originally written by `Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by draco based on its use in the README file for the
+Note: This disclaimer was originally written by `Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by dorado based on its use in the README file for the
 `MetPy project <https://github.com/Unidata/MetPy>`_.

-- Issue Tracker: `github.com/mucephie/draco/issues <github.com/mucephie/draco/issues>`_
+- Issue Tracker: `github.com/mucephie/dorado/issues <github.com/mucephie/dorado/issues>`_
-- Source Code: `github.com/mucephie/draco <github.com/mucephie/draco>`_
+- Source Code: `github.com/mucephie/dorado <github.com/mucephie/dorado>`_

 Contact
 -------------

-If you have any questions or would like to contribute to DRACO, please contact `@mucephie <https://github.com/Mucephie>`_ at <mucephie@my.yorku.ca>.
+If you have any questions or would like to contribute to DORADO, please contact `@mucephie <https://github.com/Mucephie>`_ at <mucephie@my.yorku.ca>.
 If you are interested in the Allan I. Carswell observatory at York university, you can find more information at our `website <http://observatory.info.yorku.ca/>`_.

 🔥🌈🎇✨🔭💻💾💽📷📡📺📓📚🔎📀🚀🛰🛸🌌🪐🌎🏳‍🌈🌒☄💫🕳💬☢🔥